 Jackie Cochran had owned Thunderbird for just over three years when, on 20 January 1953, she sold it back to Jimmy Stewart for “$1.00 and other consideration.”
 The C.A.A. registered N5528N to Stewart at 141 El Camino Drive, Beverly Hills, California, 9 April 1953.

 Thunderbird received another engine upgrade, this time to a Packard V-1650-9, serial number V381230.
 (This engine was rated at 1,380 horsepower at 3,000 r.p.m., but could produce a maximum 2,280 horsepower with water-alcohol injection.)
 The next airworthiness inspection was completed 31 March 1953 by a mechanic with certificate number M-17807.
 At the time of this inspection, N5528N had accumulated 76:00 hours total flight time (TTAF).
-The V-1650-9 engine had only 14:10 hours.
+The V-1650-9 engine had only 14:10 hours since new.
 C.A.A.
 Aviation Safety Agent Ralph C. Olsen approved the next airworthiness certificate.

 On 30 March 1954, another airworthiness inspection was completed by the same mechanic as the 1953 periodic inspection.
 Once again, the airworthiness certificate was approved by Ralph Olsen.
 Total flight time for N5528N was now 118:00 hours, with 42:50 on the Merlin engine.